-The Group and NFU Mutual Solvency II coverage ratio has increased to 204% (2020: 203%) over the reporting period.
+The Group and NFU Mutual Solvency II coverage ratio has increased to 218% (2021: 204%) over the reporting period.
 The Solvency II coverage ratio is calculated as eligible Own Funds as a percentage of the SCR.
 Over the reporting period Own Funds for the Group comfortably exceeded the SCR at all times.

-For Avon Insurance, the Solvency II coverage ratio has increased over the reporting period to a value of 609% (2020: 584%) at the reporting date.
+For Avon Insurance, the Solvency II coverage ratio has decreased over the reporting period to a value of 459% (2021: 609%) at the reporting date.
+This is driven by the decrease in Own Funds.
 Own Funds for Avon Insurance remained well above the SCR at all times.